US plans to impose new visa restrictions on Chinese and Hong Kong officials after security verdicts

 But both Beijing and Hong Kong governments insisted that the law helped bring back stability to the city.

+“The suggestion that certain individuals should be immune from legal consequences for their illegal acts, including the illegal act of subversion, is no different from advocating a special pass to break the law,” it said.

+Hours later in a separate statement, the government doubled down.
+It described the looming visa restrictions as a despicable political maneuver intending to intimidate those who are firmly safeguarding security.
+It said the U.S. efforts were blatantly interfering in Hong Kong's affairs, calling it a violation of international law.

-Chinese Foreign Ministry spokesperson Mao Ning said that the central government firmly supports the law enforcement and judicial authorities of Hong Kong in punishing all kinds of acts that undermine national security.
+Chinese Foreign Ministry spokesperson Mao Ning on Thursday said that the central government firmly supports law enforcement and judicial authorities of Hong Kong in punishing all kinds of acts that undermine national security.

 She expressed China’s opposition to other countries that “smear and undermine” Hong Kong’s rule of law.